jrimyak/parse_seq2seq/README.md

 The default parameters provided give test accuracy of 83.9% on the geo-queries dataset.
 However, this can vary slightly on different machines.

+To run the model for the Robotics dataset curated by Jake Imyak, Cedric McGuire, Parth Parekh​which has 1000 data entries in the train set and 250 entries in the test set.